Expert advice for your Knight Frank graduate interviews

 - a 30-minute competence-based interview

-- a 30-minute technical interview that involves candidates giving a presentation on a property-related matter of their choice
+- a 30-minute technical interview that involves candidates giving a presentation on a building of personal interest

 - a group exercise